hennypurnomo/Keyword-Extraction/readme.txt

 2. This project implemented TopicRank as one of features, however there is several modification on it.
    Therefore, the first step is to install pytopicrank from https://github.com/smirnov-am/pytopicrank.
-   Then, replace the original 'topicrank.py' to 'topicrank.py' from this project.
+   Replace the original 'topicrank.py' to 'topicrank.py' from this project.
-   Thus, to obtain keywords from topicRank, please run 'generate_topic_rank.py'.
+   To obtain keywords from topicRank, please run 'generate_topic_rank.py'.
    This code will produce topic rank keywords and store it to pickle.

 3. There are several jupyter notebooks on the system.